openego/eDisGo/doc/features_in_detail.rst

 Reinforce lines due to overloading issues
 """""""""""""""""""""""""""""""""""""""""""""

-  Line reinforcement due to overloading is conducted in :py:func:`~edisgo.flex_opt.reinforce_measures.reinforce_branches_overloading`.
+  Line reinforcement due to overloading is conducted in :py:func:`~edisgo.flex_opt.reinforce_measures.reinforce_lines_overloading`.
   In a first step a parallel line of the same line type is installed.
 If this does not solve the overloading issue as many parallel standard lines as needed are installed.

 .. _grid-expansion-measure-station-load-label: